-This post was written by Libby Rybacki, Fuqua MBA 2017.
+This post was written by Libby Rybacki, Fuqua MBA student, in December 2016.
 Libby arrived at the Fuqua School of Business after spending nine years serving in the United States Army where she led an airborne engineer platoon and supported numerous contingency operations across the Middle East and North Africa.
 Her experiences have fostered a passion for leveraging social change through innovative business and outdoor programs.

 I had the pleasure of combining some of my greatest passions this summer with the help of the Summer Internship Fund – being outside, serving a mission bigger than myself, and developing as a leader.

 My internship at the National Park Service highlighted the importance of finding a mission-driven organization that you can thrive in.
 Culture, and more specifically the leadership, can greatly influence how organizations operate.
 To be most effective in your role and have the greatest impact, you should consider your leadership style.
 As a leader of a mission-driven organization, you should also consider what style of leadership your organization needs and your subordinates prefer.
 My time at the National Park Service highlighted how different leadership styles can be, even in two organizations within the federal government.

 Prior to working for the National Park Service I served nine years in the US Army.
 The military is known for its directive leadership style.
 I observed a distinct chain of command, clear roles, and structured decision-making processes.
 I found the directive leadership style to be very effective when leaders were faced with critical decisions on a short-timeline with limited information.
 Subordinates became accustomed to being told what was expected of them and how to perform their daily business.
 Typically feedback was provided in a linear and structured manner, often only at the conclusion of an operation or mission.